 For the dissolved hydrocarbons, the 10 ppb PAH threshold is conservatively protective of aquatic biota considering acute effects from short-term exposures that could occur following oil spills in ocean waters.
-If THC in oil droplets is to be evaluated as a risk, 1 ppm (1,000 ppb) would be sufficiently conservative for oil droplets of all oil types and all weathering states, with 3 ppm (3,000 ppb) an appropriate threshold for crude oils.
+If THC in oil droplets is to be evaluated as a risk, 1 mg/L (1,000 pp; 1 ppm) would be sufficiently conservative for oil droplets of all oil types and all weathering states, with 3 mg/L (3,000 ppb; 3 ppm) an appropriate threshold for crude oils.
+For light distillates and condensates, 1 mg/L (1,000 ppb; 1 ppm) is an appropriate threshold.